umbraco/UmbracoDocs/umbraco-cloud/set-up/legacy-umbraco-visual-studio-setup.md

 ## Working with NuGet

 Some Umbraco packages are available on NuGet and you can install NuGet packages into the `*.Web` project to add functionality to your site.
 Remember, this is a normal Visual Studio solution, so you can work with NuGet packages exactly like you're used to.
-Install them in the project where you need them.
-You should always install any NuGet packages you need in the `Web` project for them to work on your website and deploy to your environments.

 For example, if you need to program something in your `*.Core` project and you depend on a NuGet package for the code you're writing, you should install that NuGet package in both: